The future is here. While you’ll need to save up to get the best 8K TV, they are at the forefront of the most exciting developments on the TV world.

 - Some streamed sources can look noisy

-At £30k, the Z9 isn’t what you’d call affordable.
-But this is a TV that’s spared no expense to deliver an optimal 8K performance, and on an OLED screen – the Z9 offers the most beautiful picture quality of any TV we’ve seen.
+This is a TV that’s spared no expense to deliver an optimal 8K OLED performance, producing one of the most beautiful picture performances of any TV.

 A stunning next-generation TV